cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 * The team is made up of nearly all technical generalists
 * Team budget may include the infrastructure costs associated with their work leading to often being a key point in budget conversations
 * Backlog items range a number of technologies, leading to frequent and large context switches.
-* This team is often the first to fill a gap that is not yet being addressed, even if not in the declared scope for the team
+* This team is often the first to fill a gap that is not yet being addressed, even if not in the declared scope for the team - this team takes ownership of resources that don't have an owner
-* Assigned people rarely has the time or experience with customer research to validate their designs or implementations
+* Assigned people rarely have the time or experience with customer research to validate their designs or implementations

 ###### Examples Scenarios: